CodyBontecou/blog/content/hidden-files-for-a-cleaner-obsidian.md

 ---
-title: Hidden Files for Cleaner Obsidian
+title: Hidden files for a cleaner Obsidian
 topics:
   - obsidian
   - organization